endymion1818/deliciousreverie/src/pages/post/nesting-styled-components-properties.md

         @media (min-width: ${theme.desktopMin}) {
             max-width: 48rem;
         }
-    }
       ` : css `
           @media (min-width: ${theme.desktopMin}) {
               max-width: 32rem;
           }
-    `}
       `
+    }
+`
 ```

-I think this could somehow be better.
-You could easily start to think about nested ternaries, which in my time I have spent too long trying to unpick.
+I think it could be better _not_ to destructure.
+You could easily start to think about what would happen when you have nested ternaries, which in my time I have spent too long trying to unpick.